 Whatever the weather there’s always something to do in Birmingham that will leave your kids buzzing with energy and new ideas.
-And hopefully a bit tired too!

-The Nature Centre in Cannon Hill Park is home to a wide range of animals and reptiles from across the world, including some endangered species.
+Birmingham Wildlife Conservation Park in Cannon Hill Park is home to a wide range of animals and reptiles from across the world, including some endangered species.
 In the park there are boats are available to hire on the lake, plenty of space to run about and cafés to feed hungry youngsters.
 Brueton Park in Solihull is also worth a visit for its own Nature Centre where curious youngsters can try pond-dipping and den-building.
 The cafe offers a children’s menu and it’s a short walk into Solihull town centre.